 The Senseis will notify all students of open tournaments held locally and nationally throughout the year.
-The US Open is the premier international tournament in the US, and is held every year in Las Vegas over Easter weekend.
-The All-Hawaii Championships are held every year over Thanksgiving weekend.
+The USA Open is the premier international tournament in the US, and is held every year in Las Vegas over Easter weekend.
 FMA sends teams annually to these events.

 Yes!
 It’s never too early to start.
-We have a variety of Olympic classes available to try for athletes considering competition.
+We have a variety of Competition level classes available for athletes who are considering competing.

 How much time do we have to dedicate?